This Yogurt recipe or Yoghurt, is easy to make in an Instant Pot, you just need to know if it is mesophilic or thermophilic

 Table of contents

-We get starter culture from Cultures for Health.
+The culture is a real yogurt starter culture from Cultures for Health.
+They have a variety of different yogurt cultures to choose from.
 Most of the varieties they carry are thermophilic cultures, but they also have some mesophilic cultures from Scandinavia (Viili, Filmjolk, Matsoni and Piima).
 The starter culture comes in powdered form in tiny packets and conveniently stores for months in the refrigerator.

 It is possible to make successive batches of yogurt from a few tablespoons of a previous batch, but we usually start with fresh starter culture to make sure the culture is strong and the milk is kept clean.